Joachim Löw will quit as Germany coach after European Championships | DW | 09.03.2021

 Germany's first match at this summer's Euros will be against France in Munich on June 15.
 The tournament was supposed to happen in 2020, but was delayed by 12 months due to the coronavirus pandemic.

-Earlier this month, Löw did not rule out an international recall for previously cast aside players Thomas Müller, Mats Hummels and Jerome Boateng.
+Earlier this month, Löw did not rule out an international recall for previously cast aside players Thomas Müller, Mats Hummels and Jerome Boateng — three players who formed a crucial part of Germany's 2014 triumph in Brazil.

+However, the trio were axed in March 2020 as part of Löw's big revamp following the disappointing 2018 World Cup campaign in Russia, as he placed his trust in a new generation of German talent.

+However, Germany won only two competitive games in 2020, culminating in a 6-0 thrashing against Spain, prompting Löw into a possible rethink.

 jsi/rt (dpa, AP)